life-efficient/Deploy-Content-Action/README.md

-# Quiz-Action
+# Deploy-Content-Action

-This action checks the quiz and uploads it to typeform
+This action deploys the content

 ## Example usage